Tampa Bay Rays at Kansas City Royals game preview

 The Royals are 6-10 in home games.
 The Kansas City pitching staff as a whole has an ERA of 5.39.
 Brad Keller leads the team with a 4.07 ERA.

-The Rays are 10-2 on the road.
-The Tampa Bay offense has compiled a .257 batting average as a team this season, good for eleventh in the American League.
-Ji-Man Choi leads the team with an average of .299.
+The Rays are 10-2 in road games.
+Tampa Bay has a collective on-base percentage of .336, good for fourth in the American League.
+Tommy Pham leads the club with a mark of .416.
 The Rays won the last meeting 8-5.
-Yonny Chirinos notched his fourth victory and Choi went 2-for-4 with a double and two RBIs for Tampa Bay.
+Yonny Chirinos secured his fourth victory and Ji-Man Choi went 2-for-4 with a double and two RBIs for Tampa Bay.
 Keller registered his third loss for Kansas City.

 TOP PERFORMERS

-Alex Gordon leads the Royals with 15 extra base hits and is batting .301.
+Adalberto Mondesi leads the Royals with 24 RBIs and is batting .287.
 Hunter Dozier is 15-for-33 with two doubles, two triples, three home runs and nine RBIs over the last 10 games for Kansas City.

-Diaz leads the Rays with seven home runs home runs and is slugging .596.
+Yandy Diaz leads the Rays with 13 extra base hits and is slugging .596.
 Austin Meadows is 18-for-40 with three doubles, a triple, four home runs and 13 RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES